Qiskit/RFCs/0000-new_pulse_drawer.md

 The `schedule_drawer_core` is used to draw pulse `Schedule` while the `pulse_drawer_core` is used to draw `SamplePulse`.
 Since a pulse `Schedule` has more complicated data structure, the `schedule_drawer_core` consists of several elements to extract a set of objects to draw.

-The class `EventsOutputChannels` is an extention of existing `EventsOutputChannels` class, but some method names are updated to reflect the recent change of pulse syntax.
+The class `EventsOutputChannels` is an extension of the existing `EventsOutputChannels` class, but some method names are updated to reflect the recent change of pulse syntax.
 This class is defined for each `Channel` to draw and the class makes a collection of instructions tagged by the time.
 The class structure looks like:

 ```python
 class EventsOutputChannels: